Starloader-project/Installer/README.md

 This can be done by modifing the beforementioned galimulator-linux-64-bit, steam will treat the file like your ordinary shell script.

-## A not about proton
+## A note about Proton and Steam Linux runtime
-If you run Galimulator via Proton or the Steam Linux runtime then the install will be ruined.
+If you run Galimulator via Proton or the Steam Linux runtime then the install will be ruined - so do NOT do this.
 Instead, uncheck the `For use of a Specific Steam Play compatibillity Tool` in the `Compatibillity` menu.